MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 However, these are not absolute buy or sell signals.

-Behavior changes greatly depending on the market environment and timeframe, so in EA development Bollinger Bands are commonly combined with other indicators.
+Behavior can change greatly depending on the market environment and timeframe, so in EA development, Bollinger Bands are commonly used together with other indicators.

 1.2 Main Uses in EA Development